truenas/documentation/content/CORE/Storage/Pools/SLOGOverprovision.md

 ---
-title: "Overprovisioning SLOG SSDs"
-description: ""
-tags: ["components"]
+title: "SLOG Overprovision"
-Weight: 80
+weight: 80
 ---

 Overprovisioning SLOG SSDs can be useful for many different scenarios.